happaaa/num_p/README.md

 # longnum
 Arbitrary precision arithmetic package for Dart

 Work in progress.
-Most functions will be on the master branch.
+Most functions will be on the **testing** branch.

 It supports: